The Ritz-Carlton and Cousteau Launch Ambassadors of the Environment Program

 Cousteau and Murphy accompanied us on our hike, sharing interesting insights along the way.
 Thanks to Murphy and Welsh quick sifting of wet sand, we got to see sand crabs up close while Murphy told us all about these creatures.
 At a scenic coastal bluff, we got to watch for whales and dolphins, of which there are frequent sightings.

 We regrouped a bit later for a sunset cocktail reception on the bluff outside Angel Oak, followed by dinner under the stars.
-A delicious and bounteous buffet of sustainable grown and harvested dishes showcased how the Ritz-Carlton has taken the Bacara up a couple of notches in the culinary sphere.
+A delicious and bounteous buffet of sustainably grown and harvested dishes showcased how the Ritz-Carlton has taken the Bacara up a couple of notches in the culinary sphere.

 After dinner, Cousteau shared how he has participated in educational programs around the world, but never in such a special place as this and related how he felt like a kid on the hike that afternoon.
 He lamented the dangers posed to the environment today and emphasized the importance of education programs like this.
 Cousteau reflected on how his father had always told him that people protect what they love, so it has been Jean-Michel’s mission to understand the world and help others understand it so they too can help protect it.
-Afterwards, through a partnership with the Museum of Natural History’s Astronomical Unit, guests got to view Saturn and its rings and other wonders of the night sky.
+Afterward, through a partnership with the Museum of Natural History’s Astronomical Unit, guests got to view Saturn and its rings and other wonders of the night sky.

 The Ambassadors of the Environment Program offers activities for youth of various ages and adults, including day and night hikes and beach walks where participants learn, among many other things, about adaptations enabling plants and animals to survive and how the Chumash lived for thousands of years.
 The youth programs include scavenger hunts and other challenge-based activities.
 In the planning stages are kayak trips off Refugio State Beach and the Channel Islands, whale watching trips, and hikes in the surrounding area.

-The newly renovated 358-room hotel has a 42,000-square foot luxury spa and six culinary venues.
+The newly renovated 358-room hotel has a 42,000-square-foot luxury spa and six culinary venues.
 The Ritz-Carlton wasted no time in bringing the property up to its standards.
 Van Geenen related how when he received the keys at midnight on September 27, 2017, 70 trainers and some outside help went to work in the night cleaning, painting, and polishing.
-When the Ladies and Gentlemen (as staff are called) appeared for the 6 am shift, they were greeted by a “wall of applause” by about 140 trainers and managers.
+When the Ladies and Gentlemen (as staff are called) appeared for the 6 a.m. shift, they were greeted by a “wall of applause” by about 140 trainers and managers.
 Staff then participated in orientation and a 10-day intensive training on the company’s philosophy and service standards.
 These high standards were abundantly evident during our stay.
 With the Ambassadors of the Environment Program, the hotel has become even more enticing.

 If viewing from a mobile device, click on “Desktop site” in top right for more pics.
 Send invites to gail@independent.com.